 Verse 8, "Owe no one anything except to love one another, for he who loves another has fulfilled the law."

 Some Christians see this verse as a blanket prohibition against all borrowing.
-Yet the context of the verse is about paying taxes, not avoiding debt.
-Our taxes are a debt we are all obligated to pay.
+Yet the context of verse 8 is about paying taxes, not avoiding debt.
+Taxes are a debt we're all obligated to pay...
+As is love!